 The lifecycle of a marketwide SMP ID starts on the day of its creation, where the marketwide SMP ID is available for registration for other trading participants but not yet active (pending active).
 Only on the following business day the new marketwide SMP ID can be used (active).
 Each marketwide SMP ID has an expiry date.
 The expiry date is the last date of usage of a marketwide SMP ID.
 It is possible to update the expiry date on the expiry day.
 One day after the expiry date the marketwide SMP ID will be removed from T7 and cannot be used any longer.
-All orders or quotes using the removed marketwide SMP ID.
+All orders or quotes using the removed marketwide SMP ID will be removed alongside the expired SMP ID.